 In an attempt to overcome these limitations, Associate Professor Hughes and his team are developing smaller molecules which mimic the function of BDNF but might also be suitable as therapies.
 Associate Professor Hughes and his team were previously funded by an MS Research Australia Incubator Grant to develop a synthesis method for a compound called ‘TDP6’, which mimics BDNF and is able to repair myelin.

-This project will further investigate the precise way that TDP6 repairs myelin and also determine the chemical and pharmacological profile of TDP6, important further steps in turning TDP6 into a drug for treatment.
+This project is further investigating the precise way that TDP6 repairs myelin and also determining the chemical and pharmacological profile of TDP6, important further steps in turning TDP6 into a drug for treatment.
 They also plan to make improvements to the current TDP6 design which will make the compound smaller and more potent.
 The team will also develop other mimics of BDNF for further investigation as a treatment option for MS.

 Repair of myelin damage is the holy grail of MS research, as treatments which promote repair would be able to restore function that has been lost and provide therapeutic options for people with progressive forms of the disease.